RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 # Step 2: Cleaning/Manipulating the Data

 In order to analyze the two data frames, the two need to be aligned (aka: indexed) to provide better organization and transparency.
-Essentially, indexing the two data frames results in organizing the two data frames by a common feature (in this case dates).
+Essentially, indexing the two data frames results in organizing the two by a common feature (in this case dates is the common feature).

 As seen above, the date feature (column) for both data frames are not organized in any order.
 In order to organize the two, the pd.to_datetime function was used to convert the dates into datetime format and ordered by the .sort_values function.